 - Stuart Carson, the former chief executive officer, was charged with two counts of violating the FCPA and one count of conspiracy to violate the FCPA and Travel Act.
 According to the indictment, Carson was the architect of the "Friends-in-Camp" system Control Components employed.
-Between 2003 and 2007, Carson allegedly directed approximately \$4.3 million in corrupt payments to employees at state-owned entities and approximately \$1.8 million to officers and employees of private companies. - Hong Carson, the wife of Stuart Carson and the former director of sales for China and Taiwan, was charged with five counts of violating the FCPA, one count of conspiracy to violate the FCPA and Travel Act and one count of destruction of records in connection with a matter within the jurisdiction of the U.S. department or agency.
+Between 2003 and 2007, Carson allegedly directed approximately \$4.3 million in corrupt payments to employees at state-owned entities and approximately \$1.8 million to officers and employees of private companies. - Hong Carson, the wife of Stuart Carson and the former director of sales for China and Taiwan, was charged with five counts of violating the FCPA, one count of conspiracy to violate the FCPA and Travel Act and one count of obstruction.
 According to the indictment, between 2003 and 2007, Mrs. Carson directed approximately \$1 million in corrupt payments to employees at state-owned entities and approximately \$43,000 to officers and employees at private companies.
-In addition, just before her interview with attorneys hired by Control Components to conduct an internal investigation into the company's commission payments, Mrs. Carson allegedly intentionally destroyed documents by tearing them up and flushing them down the toilet in a company restroom.
-On March 3, 2011, the DOJ, without explanation, dismissed the related obstruction charge against Carson "in the interests of justice." - Paul Cosgrove, a former executive vice president and the former director of worldwide sales, was charged with six counts of violating the FCPA, one count of violating the Travel Act and one count of conspiracy to violate the FCPA and Travel Act.
+The obstruction charge was added because, just before her interview with attorneys hired by Control Components to conduct an internal investigation into the company's commission payments, Mrs. Carson allegedly intentionally destroyed documents by tearing them up and flushing them down the toilet in a company restroom.
+On March 3, 2011, however, the DOJ dismissed the obstruction charge against Mrs. Carson "in the interests of justice" without further explanation.

+- Paul Cosgrove, a former executive vice president and the former director of worldwide sales, was charged with six counts of violating the FCPA, one count of violating the Travel Act and one count of conspiracy to violate the FCPA and Travel Act.
 According to the indictment, between 2003 and 2007, Cosgrove directed approximately \$1.9 million in corrupt payments to employees at state-owned entities and \$300,000 to officers and employees at private companies. - David Edmonds, the former vice president of worldwide customer service, was charged with three counts of violating the FCPA, two counts of violating the Travel Act, and one count of conspiracy to violate the FCPA and Travel Act.
-According to the indictment, between 2003 and 2007, Edmonds directed approximately \$430,000 in corrupt payments to employees at state-owned entities and \$220,000 to officers and employees of private companies.

-- Flavio Ricotti, the former Vice President and head of sales for Europe, Africa and the Middle East, was charged with one count of violating the FCPA, three counts of violating the Travel Act, and one count of conspiracy to violate the FCPA and Travel Act.
+According to the indictment, between 2003 and 2007, Edmonds directed approximately \$430,000 in corrupt payments to employees at state-owned entities and \$220,000 to officers and employees of private companies. - Flavio Ricotti, the former Vice President and head of sales for Europe, Africa and the Middle East, was charged with one count of violating the FCPA, three counts of violating the Travel Act, and one count of conspiracy to violate the FCPA and Travel Act.
 According to the indictment, between 2003 and 2007, Ricotti directed approximately \$750,000 in corrupt payments to employees at state-owned entities and approximately \$380,000 to officers and employees of private companies.
-As a citizen of Italy, Ricotti is described as an "agent" of a "domestic concern," Control Components, in the charging documents. - Han Yong Kim, the former president of Control Component's Korean office, was charged with two counts of violating the FCPA, and one count of conspiracy to violate the FCPA and Travel Act.
+An Italian citizen, Ricotti is described as an "agent" of a "domestic concern" in the charging documents. - Han Yong Kim, the former president of Control Component's Korean office, was charged with two counts of violating the FCPA, and one count of conspiracy to violate the FCPA and Travel Act.
 According to the indictment, between 2003 and 2007, Kim directed approximately \$200,000 in corrupt payments to employees at state-owned entities and approximately \$350,000 to officers and employees of private companies.
-As a citizen of Korea, Kim is described as an "agent" of a "domestic concern," Control Components, in the charging documents.
+As a citizen of Korea, Kim is described as an "agent" of a "domestic concern."